 Certain letters &c. to be deemed posted in contravention of this Ordinance.
-Cwlth.
+Cwith.
 12 of 1901, s.
 40.

-- 38. Every postal article received in a post office- - (a) on which the postage stamps have been previously obliterated or defaced (unless the postage thereon has been prepaid by money); or - (b) which contains an enclosure contrary to the provisions of this Ordinance or the regulations or of any other Ordinance; or - (c) which is posted contrary in any other way to the provisions of this Ordinance or the regulations; or - (d) on the outside of which any profane blasphemous indecent obscene offensive or libellous matter is written or drawn shall be deemed to be posted in contravention of this Ordinance.
+38. Every postal article received in a post office-

+- (a) on which the postage stamps have been previously obliterated or defaced (unless the postage thereon has been prepaid by money); or - (b) which contains an enclosure contrary to the provisions of this Ordinance or the regulations or of any other Ordinance; or - (c) which is posted contrary in any other way to the provisions of this Ordinance or the regulations; or - (d) on the outside of which any profane blasphemous indecent obscene offensive or libellous matter is written or drawn shall be deemed to be posted in contravention of this Ordinance.

 Letters &c. in contravention of this Ordinance how dealt with.
 Cwlth.
 Ib. s.
-41.

-39. Every postal article-
+41. 39.
+Every postal articleshall be transmitted without delay by the postmaster receiving it to the head office.

-- (a) which is without address or bears an illegible address; - (b) which is posted or is reasonably suspected to be posted in contravention of this Ordinance; or - (c) which the person to whom it is addressed refuses to receive; or - (d) upon which any postage is payable by the person to whom it is addressed and in respect of which such person refuses to pay the postage shall be transmitted without delay by the postmaster receiving it to the head office.
+- (a) which is without address or bears an illegible address; or - (b) which is posted or is reasonably suspected to be posted in contravention of this Ordinance; or - (c) which the person to whom it is addressed refuses to receive; or - (d) upon which any postage is payable by the person to whom it is addressed and in respect of which such person refuses to pay the postage